simplereach/sranalytics_wordpress/readme.txt

 SimpleReach Analytics finds trending articles and gives publishers deep insights into their social traffic.

 == Installation ==
-1. Go to www.simplereach.com and register for an analytics account.
-2. Get the PID (Publisher ID) for your domain.
+1. Contact SimpleReach to get the Publisher ID (PID) for your domain.
-3. Click Plugins -> Add New -> Upload
-4. After installation, go to _Settings -> SimpleReach Analytics_ in your plugins list and click _Activate_.
+2. Go to _Plugins -> SimpleReach Analytics_ in your plugins list and click _Activate_.
-5. Enter your PID (Publisher ID) and click _Save_.
-6. Pick which pages you want SimpleReach to track.
-7. You're finished!
+3. Go to _Settings -> SimpleReach Analytics_ and enter your PID into the first field.
+Click _Save_.
+4. Customize and update the iFrame and advanced settings if applicable to your site.

 == Changelog ==